N26 announces plans to launch in the US by mid-2018

 As Revolut already announced, the company plans to launch in the U.S. at some point during the first quarter of 2018 with a small local team in New York.
 Customers will get a unique U.S. IBAN — overall, customers will be able to get three different IBANs (Eurozone, U.K. and U.S.).
 This is a killer feature for expats who work in a foreign country but still want to manage stuff in their home country.

-Both Revolut and N26 now accept pre-signups.
-5,000 people have already expressed interest in opening a Revolut account.
+Both Revolut and N26 now accept pre-signups; 5,000 people have already expressed interest in opening a Revolut account.
 Let’s see if these fintech startups can recreate the same success in the U.S. as in Europe.

 0